nLab

 To some extent this involves

 • collecting in principle “well known” definitions and facts in an encyclopaedic fashion, to the extent that these are not readily available, or not in the desired form, for instance on Wikipedia.
 Depending on the enthusiasm of those who decide to contribute, this could eventually develop into something like a modern version of a Bourbaki-like project.
 The potential for this is conceivably there, but of course this is an ambitious idea.
-Time will show if the nLab can live up to this goal.
+Time will show if the nnLab can live up to this goal.

 These points together imply that

-• on the nLab we do not hesitate to provide non-traditional perspectives, definitions and explanations of terms and phenomena if we feel that these are the right perspectives, definitions and explanations from a modern unified higher categorical perspective;
+• on the nnLab we do not hesitate to provide non-traditional perspectives, definitions and explanations of terms and phenomena if we feel that these are the right perspectives, definitions and explanations from a modern unified higher categorical perspective;

 • at the same time we want to indicate clearly which part of an entry is traditional common material, which is a modern but widely-accepted reformulation and which is genuinely the result of original research by a contributor or by several contributors;

-What the nLab is not
+What the nnLab is not

-Most importantly the nLab is
+Most importantly the nnLab is

 • not complete and not meant to be complete.
 Neither its general structure nor each single entry are meant to be optimal in their current state.
 Many existing entries, possibly all of them, deserve to be and are meant to be eventually improved and expanded on.
 Many entries are stubs!